ivan7237d/pipe-function/README.md

 It [provides](https://github.com/obvibase/utils/tree/master/src/lib/compare) implementations of `CompareFunction` for primitive types and a function `lexicographicCompare` to compose `CompareFunction`s.

-It also provides implementations of `EqualFunction` for objects, arrays, maps, and sets, and a function [`deepEqual`](https://github.com/obvibase/utils/blob/master/src/lib/deepEqual.ts) that recursively delegates to those functions depending on the object type.
+It also provides implementations of `EqualFunction` for objects, iterables, maps, and sets, and a function [`deepEqual`](https://github.com/obvibase/utils/blob/master/src/lib/deepEqual.ts) that recursively delegates to those functions depending on the object type.

 ## Lenses